 - SSH with Root user access to the CentOS 6 VPS

 - The Apache web server with properly a domain and vhost configure

-[Please remember above 3 command are only for CentOS 6 and 6.x distros.]
+[Please remember above 3 commands are only for CentOS 6 and 6.x distros.]

-After the git clone is completed you can either just run letsencrypt-auto or letsencrypt, and the client will guide you through the process of obtaining and installing certs interactively or you you can tell it exactly what you want it to do from the command line.
+After the git clone is completed you can either just run lets’s encrypt auto or let’s encrypt, and the client will guide you through the process of obtaining and installing certs interactively or you can tell it exactly what you want it to do from the command line.

 For example obtain a cert for your domain using the Apache plugin to both obtain and install the certs, you could do this:

 ./letsencrypt-auto --apache -d example.com -d www.example.com